dbb/beratyr/ob/leveling.md

 This guide is intended as a quick-n-dirty crash course in [Efficient Leveling](http://uesp.net/wiki/Oblivion:Efficient_Leveling), primarily for beginners, but veterans may find some useful tips as well.

+Note: efficient leveling is a challenge in its own right, although the actual gameplay will be much easier afterward.
+However, it takes a long time, is quite tedious, and **may very well ruin the game for you**.
+Proceed at your own risk.

 ## The Leveling system

 Once you get `10` skill increases in any of your major skills, you have the option to level up by sleeping. **This means your major skill choices are extremely important.** Note that I said *option*.
 You can continue to increase your skills before leveling up, which will be important later.

 When you level up, your reward is the ability to permanently increase any `3` attributes by `1` to `5` points.
 The number depends on how many skill increases you got *that level* in the attribute's governing skills.
 Luck is the exception: it can only be increased by `1`.
+This variance in attribute bonuses is the entire point of efficient leveling.
+You *could* actually role-play and try to have fun, but that would *suck* because you'd end up with a weak character.
+It's much better to end up as a demigod that one-hit anyone in the game, right?

 Here is an attribute-skill reference chart:

 <table x:str border=0 cellpadding=0 cellspacing=0 width=760 style='border-collapse: